 Cossack Labs has recently joined the DigitalOcean Marketplace family following our mission to make high-end security tools available to the general developer audience in a convenient fashion.
 Acra encryption suite is one of the first data security and encryption tools on DigitalOcean Marketplace and it is now available as 1-Click App running in DigitalOcean Droplet .
 Acra provides selective encryption, multi-layered access control, SQL firewall (SQL injection prevention), database leakage prevention, and intrusion detection capabilities as server deployed in your infrastructure (on prem or in cloud).

-Intro What is the biggest threat to a tool that prevents unauthorised database access?
+Can WAF prevent SQL injection?
+What is the biggest threat to a tool that prevents unauthorised database access?
 Requests from the application side that trigger data leakage.
 Namely, SQL injections and other application attacks that allow attackers to craft custom SQL queries.
 How can we prevent that?
 The standard industry response is obvious — input sanitization, web application firewalls (WAFs), and prepared statements are typically used for addressing these concerns.
-We’re shipping a product which aims to intervene into application logic as little as possible but as it turns out, input sanitization is rarely done well, WAFs are not always efficient, and prepared statements are a question of app developer’s choice.

-Intro As cryptographers who develop data security tools that heavily involve cryptography (surprise surprise), we get asked a lot of questions about “crypto”.
+On blockchain and GDPR As cryptographers who develop data security tools that heavily involve cryptography (surprise surprise), we get asked a lot of questions about “crypto”.
 Unfortunately, not “cryptozoology”* crypto, but neither it is cryptography.
 Very often it is about blockchain.
 More and more tools claim to have “unprecedented levels of security” or “GDPR compliance & security by design” when using security designs based on blockchain and distributed consensus systems.
-But blockchain solutions have pre-defined threat model.

-A methodical developer’s perspective on mapping privacy regulations to changes in the database structure, updates in DevOps practices, backups, and restricted processing.
-Intro After 2 years of fearful anticipation, GDPR is finally here, in full effect starting with May 25, 2018.
+A methodical software developer’s perspective on mapping privacy regulations to changes in the database structure, updates in DevOps practices, backups, and restricted processing.
+GDPR and software development After 2 years of fearful anticipation, GDPR is finally here, in full effect starting with May 25, 2018.
 A considerable number of clients who've entrusted their data to our solutions keep asking a lot of questions in one or another way related to GDPR.

 Poison Records in Acra – Database Honeypots for Intrusion Detection